Jump to full remarks

 CEO, Oracle Corporation

 We all know that the United States leads the world in innovation, and our innovation economy remains strong despite historic global challenges.
 But we also recognize that participation in the innovation economy is uneven.
-Director Iancu and his team have shown us the hard data regarding participation gaps and the need to share strategies and programs designed to draw more women and underrepresented minorities into this economy.
+The United States Patent and Trademark Office (USPTO) has shown us the hard data regarding participation gaps and the need to share strategies and programs designed to draw more women and underrepresented minorities into this economy.
 It’s not just the right thing to do for the individuals and their communities in order to expand their economic opportunities.
 It’s a business imperative for us all and for our nation.
 We cannot invent and build the best new technologies or make the greatest scientific discoveries without the creativity, insights, and unique perspectives of diverse innovators.
 Homogeneity is the enemy of innovation.

 So, at Oracle, we believe that diverse perspectives are among our greatest strengths.